Optimal Entropy Compression and Purification in Quantum Bits: General Compression Subroutine

 \subsection{Optimality}

 The optimality of the \textsc{optswaps} for increasing the bias of the \textsc{target} is based on Definition~\ref{def1}.
-The following theorem is based on ruling out all the non-complementary swaps (those which are violative of Definition~\ref{def1}) by establishing the fact that they are suboptimal for our task: \begin{mythm} If \begin{enumerate}
+The following conjecture is based on ruling out all the non-complementary swaps (those which are violative of Definition~\ref{def1}) by establishing the fact that they are suboptimal for our task: